noyb34/dbt-poc/README.md

-Let's update the README file with the correct directory structure based on the latest screenshot you provided.

 # dbt-Airflow-POC

 This repository provides a proof-of-concept (POC) for using dbt (data build tool) and Airflow to manage data transformations across two PostgreSQL environments (`dev` and `staging`) using CI/CD practices with GitHub Actions and Airflow orchestration.